Paldiski South Harbour

 Paldiski South Harbour is a cargo harbour located in Paldiski, Estonia, 45 km west of the capital city Tallinn.

 The harbour is owned by Port of Tallinn.
 Paldiski South Harbour is the main Ro-Ro harbour for Estonia.
 The main cargo groups handled in the harbour are: Ro-Ro, general cargo/break bulk cargo, solid bulk goods and liquid bulk.
 The strategic focus has been shifted to the handling of rolling stock goods and to the processing of Estonian import-export goods as well as handling various goods passing through Estonia as transit.
 A rising trend is the carriage and pre-sales service of the new passenger cars.

+The Port also includes an industrial park of 34 hectares.